 - Having arguments or meltdowns at meal times (due to not enjoying, or hating the experience)

 - Not being able, or wanting, to follow rules set by elders

 - Being anxious or unwilling to try new foods

-Noisy eating can be remedied by taking smaller mouthfuls of food (not tiny of course but just smaller) and eating the right kinds of foods.
-For example, I never eat crisps in a social setting but have nuts instead because they are much easier for me to eat.
+Noisy eating can be remedied by taking smaller mouthfuls of food and eating the right types of food.
+For example, I never eat crisps in a social setting but have nuts instead.
+This is because they are much easier and quieter for me to eat.

 Eating quickly can be improved by gradually learning to enjoy and taste food.
 You can also take smaller mouthfuls, and chew for a bit longer.
 I believe we eat quickly as we feel anxious, and want the awkward experience to end.
 So by learning to enjoy the experience, it helps to calm us down and relax.
 Therefore slowing our eating speed down.